Atrioventricular block (AV block): definition, causes, diagnosis & management

 The atrioventricular (AV) conduction system and AV blocks

-An overview of AV blocks
+Overview of AV blocks

-Impulse conduction from the atria to the ventricles may be abnormally delayed or even blocked.
+Impulse conduction from the atria to the ventricles may be delayed or blocked.
 These conditions are referred to as atrioventricular (AV) blocks, subdivided according to the degree of block.
 First-, second- and third-degree AV block may all be diagnosed using the ECG.

 First-degree AV block